-The official UPSC notification 2021 was released by the Union Public Service Commission (UPSC) on the 4th of March 2021.
-You can also check the notification on UPSC’s official website as well.
+The official Civil Services Examination (CSE) notification 2021 was released by the Union Public Service Commission (UPSC) on 4th March 2021.

 According to the official notification, the 2021 Civil services recruitment process will fill up 712 civil servant posts.

-Also written in the UPSC notification 2021 is that the prelims of the CSE 2021 were scheduled to be conducted on the 27th of June 2021.
-But due to the second wave of COVID-19, it got postponed to 10th October 2021.
+As per the UPSC notification, the prelims of the CSE 2021 were scheduled to be conducted on 27th June 2021.
+However, due to the second wave of COVID-19, it got postponed to 10th October 2021.

-The release date of the UPSC notification 2021, i.e., the 4th of March 2021 was the start date for the online registration process for the UPSC exam 2021.
-The last date to apply online was the 24th of March 2021.
+The release date of the 2021 notification, i.e., 4th March 2021 was also the start date for the online registration process for the exam.
+The last date to apply online was 24th March 2021.